giampaolo/giampaolo.github.io/content/blog/2016/psutil-420-windows-services-in-python.rst

 Considerations about Windows services
 -------------------------------------

-For those of you who are not familiar with Windows, a service is something, generally an executable (.exe), which runs at system startup and keeps running in background.
+For those of you who are not familiar with Windows, a service is something, generally an executable (.exe), which runs at system startup and keeps running in the background.
 We can say they are the equivalent of a UNIX init script.
-All service are controlled by a "manager" which keeps track of their status and metadata (e.g. description, startup type) and with that you can start and stop them.
+All services are controlled by a "manager" which keeps track of their status and metadata (e.g. description, startup type) and with that you can start and stop them.
 It is interesting to note that since (most) services are bound to an executable (and hence a process) you can reference the process via its PID:

 .. code-block:: python